In brief

 | Spiced Pumpkin | Orange | 2 Orange + 1 Raw Sienna + 1/2 Cad.
 Red + 1/4 White | Autumn, rich accent |

-1. The Perfect Sage Green
+1. Soft Sage Green Test Mix

 This is a dusty, muted green that stays useful across a lot of earthy palettes.
 It's not too minty and not too forest-heavy.